electrickery/pxdisk_mega/README.md

 ### PFDIR4 - display SD-card root directory

         Usage: PFDIR4 [n]
-         n = optional directory section
+         n = optional the start directory part
-          (each section is eight entries)
+          (each part is eight entries, ENTER and SPACE gets next part, other keys exit program)

 ### PFMNT4 - mount a SD-card image file to a drive